 The unsung hero is, of course, the Burnley schoolmaster, Thomas Yates, who educated many of these priests as young boys to be staunch Catholics at a time Catholicism was being persecuted.

-The original author of this article was Fr David Lannon, Diocesan Archivist and Parish Priest of St Mary's.
+The original author of this article was Fr David Lannon, former Diocesan Archivist and Parish Priest of St Mary's.